munificent/craftinginterpreters/book/evaluating-expressions.md

 3. What happens right now if you divide a number by zero?
 What do you think should happen?
 Justify your choice.
-How do other languages you know handle division by zero and why do they make the choices they do?
+How do other languages you know handle division by zero, and why do they make the choices they do?

     Change the implementation in `visitBinaryExpr()` to detect and report a runtime error for this case.